tracel-ai/cubecl/cubecl-book/src/core-features/comptime.md

 }
 ```

-Note that no branching will actually occured on the GPU, since three different kernels can be
+Note that no branching will actually occur on the GPU, since three different kernels can be
 generated from the last code snippet.
 You can also use the
 [trait system](../language-support/trait.md) to achieve a similar behavior.